berserkware/waffleweb/docs/Reference/request.py.rst

 ``getErrorHandler(response=None, statusCode=None)``
 ---------------------------------------------------

 Looks for a error handler with the response's status code or the ``statusCode`` arg.
-If it finds an error handler it returns the response from the error handler, otherwise it returns the ``response`` arg.
+If it finds an error handler it returns the response from the error handler otherwise it returns the ``response`` arg.
 You should provide either a response or a statusCode.

 **Returns:** ``HTTPResponse``